Madison High School (Michigan)

-Madison High School is a public high school located in Madison Heights, Michigan, United States, in Oakland County.
+Madison High School is a public high school located in Madison Heights, Oakland County, Michigan, United States.
 Its mascot is the Eagle.
 It is a part of Madison District Public Schools.

 The original high school was built in 1924 to serve students who had attended the one-room school houses in the southern half of what is now Madison Heights.
 Its first graduating class, in 1929, consisted of two students.
 The Madison School District became a graded district in 1925.

 The original high school's gymnasium had its first electric scoreboard in 1941, the result of a magazine sale conducted by the Eagles basketball team.

 In 1958 the current Madison High School was built; the former high school is now Wilkinson Middle School.